denismatveev/zabbix-rkhunter/README.md

 and read logs, if in servers logs you see that key became supported, it's OK.
 Also you can run rkhunter in scripts/rkhunter and `tail -f /var/log/rkhunter/rkhunter.log` to watch what's going on.

-Of cause you should configure rkhunter before install these scripts for Zabbix.
+Of cause you had to configure rkhunter before install these scripts for Zabbix.